 A more affordable way to go full-frame with a mirrorless system camera

 With 24 million pixels the A7 may not be able to able to capture quite the same amount of detail as its high resolution sibling, the A7R II, but as it has the same sized sensor you get the same level of control over depth of field.
-That means you can make your sharp subject stand out from a blurred background.
-As it's from the first generation of Sony's full-frame compact system cameras it lacks the handling refinements and stabilisation that come with the second.
-But you get a lot of camera for your money, so it's too much of a bargain to exclude from this list.
-And rest assured, the image quality is excellent.
+That means you can make your sharp subject stand out from a blurred background, while the level of detail is excellent.
+This second-generation model benefits from a number of improvements, including 5-axis image stabilisation, an all-magnesium body and a wide selection of supported video formats.

 10. Panasonic GH4